 I sit in the hard chair and fidget.
 Glance at the clock.
 Daft!
-Ten minutes till the bell and I have two questions to go on the quiz.
-Ok, question number 9, I know it says number 9.
-What I don’t know is what it asks.
+Only five minutes until the bell rings and I have three questions to go on the English quiz.
+Okay, on to question number eight.
+I know it says number eight, but I’ve no idea what it asks.

-Next day rolls around and my English teacher passes out our quizes.
-A “C” written in red at the top right corner.
-Thank God!
-I passed.
+The next day my English teacher passes out our quizzes.
+That’s a “C” written in red at the top right corner of my paper.

 Then my sister’s boyfriend hands me a book.
-He’s cool, just like her.
-I’m too ashamed to tell him I can’t read it.
+He’s cool, just like her, and I’m too ashamed to tell him I can’t read it.

-Hasn’t interested me much before but Nick’s gonna ask me if I’m reading it, so I sit down to agonize over each word.
+Fantasy never interested me before because that section of the library boasted giant thousand-page books.
+But Nick was going to ask me if I’m reading it, so I sit down to agonize over each word.

-Something clicks.
+Something clicked.
 To this day, I can’t say what.
-I’d agonized over stories before.
-It wasn’t like I didn’t want to read.
-In fact, I’d wanted to read since my sister started reading.
-I wanted to be like her and she was a book worm extraordinaire!
-She was so smart and cool.
+I’d agonized over stories before and it wasn’t like I didn’t want to read.
+In fact, I’d wanted to read since my sister started.
+She was smart and cool, and a bookworm extraordinaire!

 But something about that book finally did it.
 I no longer saw the words.
 I was riding through the story beside Sparhawk and companions…

-It took me a few months to get through The Elenium and The Tamuli.
+It took me a few months to get through The Elenium and The Tamuli (two of Edding’s series).
 Six books!
 I’d never read so much and liked it.

-I asked Nick for more to read.
-He handed me Robert Jordan’s Eye of the World.
-Nothing like jumping in with both feet, right?
-We’re talking about a series where each book is in the 800-1000 page range.
-The 14th and final book finally came out this year.
+I asked Nick for more to read and he handed me Robert Jordan’s Eye of the World.
+We’re talking about a 14 book series where each book is in the 800-1000 page range.

-But I loved the reading!
+But I loved it!
 I struggled, skipped words I didn’t know, went back to figure them out, struggled some more and was transported to another world.
 I went from a third grade reading level to post grad in a matter of a year.

-I know this magic.
-I want to create this magic.
-And because Fantasy was what first showed me this magic, it forever stole my heart.
+I know this magic and I want to create it.
+And, because Fantasy was what first showed me this magic, it forever stole my heart.

 This is why I write.
-I love that magic that can take a dusty old tomb of paper and ink and create vibrant worlds.
+I love the magic that takes a dusty old tomb of paper and ink and creates vibrant worlds.
 I love it all the more because of the struggle to be able to enjoy it.
-And I know I’m not the only one who faced that struggle.
+And I know I’m not the only one who has faced that struggle.

-To this day I second guess my spelling, tumble over words I’ve no idea about and occasionally flip ‘the’, ‘to’, ‘it’… any short word possible.
+To this day I second guess my spelling, tumble over words, and occasionally flip ‘the’, ‘to’, ‘it’—any short word possible.
 (It’s never the long words for some reason).
 But who cares?
-There’re worlds to create and magic to perform.
+There are worlds to create and magic to perform.